Application Process and Approvals - SOP 1.9.a

 The trial should also be published on the hospital's website once the trial is approved and ready for recruitment, according to local procedure.

-CTIS is a registered data provider for the World Health Organization (WHO).
-Data from authorised trials published on the CTIS website is now included in the WHO’s International Clinical Trials Registry Platform (ICTRP).
-This applies to relevant clinical trial data, as required by WHO, published on CTIS since launch of the system on 31 January 2022.
-CI should verify that the trial is published on ICTRP before start of recruitment.
+CTIS is a World Health Organization (WHO) primary registry.
+Data from authorised trials published on the CTIS website is included in the WHO’s International Clinical Trials Registry Platform (ICTRP).

 References